ShoesForClues/BOT/README.md

 ```
 You can find more examples under [examples](examples).
 # Compiling the compiler
 BOT is fully self-hosting and you can recompile the compiler by running the ``make`` command in the source folder.
-(Make sure you have Lua 5.1+ installed first)
+(Make sure you have Lua 5.1+ or Node.js installed first)
 # Documentation
 For documentation look into the [wiki](https://github.com/ShoesForClues/BOT/wiki).
 # TODO
 - C support
-- JS support
 - Standard libraries
 - Wiki documentation
 - Visual editor